Three Unknown Godchildren of Joseph Haydn (September 2014)

 The entry concerning the baptism of Haydn's goddaughter Josepha Strasser on 29 December 1802 (Mariahilf 3, fol.
 90).

 Josepha Strasser was the fifth child of Karl Strasser, the Regenschori of the Mariahilf parish and his wife Rosina, née Wendl.
 The musician Karl Strasser has not appeared in Haydn's biography so far.
 It was not previously known that Haydn had a personal relationship with the choirmaster of Mariahilf.

-Karl Strasser was born his parents 'fifth child on 2 November 1763 at the "Goldener Pelikan" in St. Ulrich (St. Ulrich, 31, fol.
+Karl Strasser was born his parents' fifth child on 2 November 1763, at the "Goldener Pelikan" in St. Ulrich (St. Ulrich, 31, fol.
 109r).
 His godfather was the lawyer and court official Johann August Romani (1691–1774).
-Karl Strasser was not only choirmaster at the Mariahilf parish, like his father and grandfather, he also taught music at the Ingenieursakademie.
-At the time of his wedding on 18 May 1795 to Rosina Wendl, daughter of a manservant from Parsberg, his profession is given as "Vorstadt Regenschori" (St. Ulrich 31, fol.
+Karl Strasser was not only choirmaster at the Mariahilf parish, like his father, and grandfather, he also taught music at the Ingenieursakademie.
+At the time of his wedding on 18 May 1795, to Rosina Wendl, daughter of a manservant from Parsberg, his profession was given as "Vorstadt Regenschori" (St. Ulrich 31, fol.
 221).

 The seals and signatures on the second page of Karl Strasser's and Rosina Wendl's marriage contract dated 5 May 1795 (A-Wsa, Domkapitel A1b, A13/865)